karimova/cancer_detection/README.md

 ### Step 2: Dimensionality Reduction

-Given the large number of genes (20,000+) in each sample, it is not necessary to include all gene expression values for analyzing each cancer type.
+Given a large number of genes (20,000+) in each sample, it is not necessary to include all gene expression values for analyzing each cancer type.
 The goal is to identify a smaller set of informative attributes for fitting multiclass classification models.
 Dimensionality reduction techniques such as PCA, LDA, and t-SNE will be employed.

 ### Step 3: Clustering Genes and Samples